deviantintegral/drupal_tests/README.md

 * A Dockerfile extending the
   [official PHP image](https://hub.docker.com/_/php/) to support Composer, Robo, and code coverage reports.
+Note that the container uses Composer 2.
 * Templates for jobs running with CircleCI.
 * Most of the logic is in shell scripts and Robo commands, making it easy to run under a different CI tool.